Hoyasumii/bee-movie/README.md

 More than we realized.
 To us, to everyone.

 That's why I want to get bees back to working together.
 That's the bee way!
-We
+We'